The Metropolitan Museum of Art vs The Museum of Modern Art

 • Arts of Africa, Oceania, and the Americas: Includes 40,000-year-old indigenous rock paintings from Australia.

-• Asian Art: Chinese calligraphy and painting, Indian sculptures, and a Ming Dynasty garden court replica are standouts of this collection.
+• Asian Art: Chinese calligraphy and painting, Indian sculptures, and a Ming Dynasty garden court replica are the standouts of this collection.

 • European Paintings: These galleries are among the most visited, and include artists such as Vermeer, Peter Paul Rubens, Jan van Eyck, Paul Cézanne, El Greco, and more.